learnitmyway/web-security-examples/README.md

 - The self-signed cert was generated using `openssl req -x509 -nodes -days 365 -newkey rsa:2048 -new -sha256 -keyout certs/key.pem -out certs/cert.pem`
 - Start `npx nodemon 6.js` and go to <https://localhost> (does not work in Chrome)

+This is reverted in `6-revert.js` to make it easier to use on localhost.